A non-invasive imaging technique offers insight into the level of recovery possible after a spinal cord injury.

 Experienced Medical Malpractice Firm Fights For Compensation On Your Behalf In Washington, DC

-Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor and Staton, P.A. is a skilled medical malpractice law firm that protects the rights and pursues compensation on behalf of clients injured by mistake or negligence.
+Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor, Staton, Goldberg, and Cardea, P.A. is a skilled medical malpractice law firm that protects the rights and pursues compensation on behalf of clients injured by mistake or negligence.
 Call 410-234-1000 or contact us today to schedule a free consultation to discuss your injury.